-On my last road trip, I picked up my rental car in Podgorica.
+On my last road trip, I was supposed to pick up my rental car in Kotor.
 I was travelling by bus from Albania to Montenegro (Shkoder to Kotor).
-The car rental company offered to pick up the vehicle from Podgorica bus station instead as it was more convenient both for them and for me (although I made a booking for a pick up in Tivat airport).
+Without me even asking, the car rental company offered to deliver the vehicle to Podgorica bus station instead as it was a more convenient location (both for them and for me.)
 When I finished my road trip, they came and collected the car from Dobrota (a small town on Kotor Bay next to Kotor town).

 Note: as mentioned before, if you are renting a car in more remote places like Žabljak or Kolašin (up north in the mountains) but prefer dropping it off in Kotor (for example), additional delivery charges will most likely apply.
 But even those extra costs are relatively low (50-80 EUR).

 **This information is based on the Localrent car hire terms and conditions.
 The same flexibility may not apply if you are renting through international companies.

 3. Driver requirements and documents needed to rent a car in Montenegro